kate-skorija/currency-exchange/README.md

 ## Description

-This is a currency exchanger website.
+This week I focused on learning about asynchronous code with JavaScript, and how to apply asynchrony to make API calls.
+To demonstrate what I've learned, I've created this currency exchange website.
 It calls on an exchange rate API to ensure the user recieves the most recent exchange rate available.

 ## Specifications